PM-G11/PM-Notebook/Quality management/README.md

     </figcaption>
 </figure>

+## The four main components of quality management

 1. Quality planning
 This is the first step of quality management.
 Identify your goals on the project, determine what your quality standards, the requirements to meet the standards and what actions should be made to get these criteria meet.